Development and Access to Information (DA2I) Launch and Reception

 The New York Public Library, New York, United States

 IFLA will be represented by President Donna Scheeder, President-elect Glòria Pérez-Salmerón, Secretary General Gerald Leitner, Manager of Policy and Advocacy, Stephen Wyber, Manager of Development Programmes, Ingrid Bon and Advocacy Communications Officer Maria Violeta Bertolini

-Development and Access to Information (DA2I) is the first of a series of annual reports that will monitor the progress countries are making towards fulfilling their commitment to promote meaningful access to information as part of the United Nations Sustainable Development Goals.
+Development and Access to Information (DA2I) is the first of a series of reports that will monitor the progress countries are making towards fulfilling their commitment to promote meaningful access to information as part of the United Nations Sustainable Development Goals.
 It underlines the invaluable contribution that information access, particularly through libraries, makes to promoting more socially and economically inclusive societies.